Yandex Cloud

 yc serverless function version get <function_version_ID>

-To set up asynchronous invocation, use the createVersion REST API method for the Function resource or the FunctionService/CreateVersion gRPC API call.
+To configure asynchronous invocation, use the createVersion REST API method for the Function resource or the FunctionService/CreateVersion gRPC API call.

 Invoke the functionInvoke the function

-Invoke the function using the HTTPS protocol and specifying the ?integration=async query string parameter.
+Call the function via HTTPS, specifying the ?integration=async query string parameter.

 See alsoSee also